-It’s no secret that heating your home can be one of the most expensive household bills.
+The cost of heating your home is sadly now one of the most expensive household bills.

-When we moved into our current house 9 years ago, the boiler was old and inefficient.
-We knew we would have to replace it pretty much immediately.
+When we moved into our current house ten years ago, the boiler was old and inefficient.
+We knew we would need to replace it almost immediately.

-Added to that, soon after we moved in we noticed there were more problems.
+Soon after we moved in, we noticed there were more problems.
 It felt like the wind was blowing through the house in winter, and in the summer it was unbearably hot.

 I sometimes use affiliate links.
 When you click these links and make a purchase, I may get a small commission.
 It won’t cost you anything but it helps me to run this site.

-9 tricks that save hundreds in energy each year
+10 amazing tips that save hundreds in energy costs each year

-A ceiling had to come down in one room so we could insulate the flat roof, and we had to get a company in to inject the wall cavities with Rockwool insulation.
+A ceiling had to come down in one room, so we could insulate the flat roof.
+Then we got a company in to inject the wall cavities with Rockwool insulation.